MWKDawes/Utility_Construction_Website/README.md

 ## Construction Page

-##### The Construction page I had included when designing the homepage as a section, however this design was for a full webpage.
-I figured since this would be a page actively clicked to it could drop the sleeker "snap-to" design and just be a smooth scrolling page.
+##### The Construction page I had included when designing the homepage was a section, however this design was for a full webpage.
+I figured since this would be a page actively clicked into, it could drop the sleeker "snap-to" design and just be a smooth scrolling page.
 Both the homepage and Construction page include a CTA to send a message, displayed below.
 The Construction page contains, along with a "Featured Project", multiple completed projects, which reformat from containing two projects on one row to one project on one row, depending on screen size.